bradleyeckert/xchacha/README.md

 In the src folder is a program named test.c It calculates and compares XChaCha20 test vectors obtained from two different sources.
 The test vectors were borrowed from the IETF draft regarding XChaCha20 and an example from Crypto++ wikipedia.
-It will compare the output of this XChaCha20 library with known good test vectors to ensure this library is working correctly.
+It will compare the output of this YChaCha library with known good test vectors to ensure this library is working correctly.

 To make the test program simply run make